 - An account with Amazon Web Services, needed for creating the skill adapter as a Lambda function.
 Skills built with the Smart Home API must be hosted on AWS Lambda.

 - A development environment appropriate for the language you plan to use.
-You can author a Lambda function in Node.js, Java, or Python.
+You can author a Lambda function in Node.js, Java, Python, or C#.

 - An Alexa-enabled device for testing.
 Skills work with all Alexa-enabled devices, such as the Amazon Echo, Amazon Echo Dot, Fire TV, and devices that use the Alexa Voice Service.

 What Do You Need for a Flash Briefing Skill?

 To build a flash briefing skill, you need: